Are there warning signs that you need anger management classes? Yes. Would you recognize them in yourself? Maybe, but possibly not.

 - The need for anger management.

-- Not going to anger management classes until something really, really bad has happened – been taken to jail, standing before a judge, kicked out of the house by their wife, hurt their kids with words that can never be taken back.
+- Not going to anger management classes until something really, really bad has happened – been taken to jail, standing before a judge, kicked out of the house by their wife, hurt their kids with words that can never be erased . . .

 All of these guys also had clear anger management warning signs they ignored:

-- People telling them they needed to go to anger management classes, they dismissed.
+- People telling them they needed to go to anger management classes whom they dismissed.

 - Troubled, broken relationships, such as with partners and coworkers, they blamed on someone or something else.

-- Substance abuse they thought they could control.
+- Substance abuse they believed they had control over.

 Do you have anger management warning signs you're ignoring?
 If it's possible you may need anger management classes, then be a man and go.
-Real men man up and learn how to change themselves before a judge tells them to.
+Real men man up and learn how to change themselves before a judge tells them they have to go.

 Editor's Note: This post was originally published August 7, 2010 and has been updated with new information for accuracy and comprehensiveness.